GGChe/Stress-Monitoring-Device/3D modeling Files/README.md

 To consider about the product's usability, PCB and Raspberry Pi cases are desinged by 'Solid Works'.

 ## PCB_CASE
-Depend on the user's preference, 'Watch type' and 'Finger type' cases can be chosen.
+Depend on the user's preference, 'Watch type' or 'Finger type' case can be chosen for Sensor PCB.

 * Watch Type Case
 <p align="center">